wemixarchive/go-wbft/README.md

   - The very first validator set is defined in genesis.json, and validators in the genesis block initially have a staking amount of zero.
 - After stabilization stage, validator selection follows below rules
   - `minimum stakers <= number of stakers <= target validators`: every stakers become validators.
+  - `number of stakers > target validators`:
+    - (in v4.0) top `target validators` stakers are selected as validators based on their staking amount.
-  - `number of stakers > target validators`: validators are selected using randao, considering staking amount and diligence.
+    - (in v4.5) validators are selected using randao, considering staking amount and diligence.
   - `number of stakers < minimum stakers`: all remaining stakers become validators, which should not occur in a public network after stabilization stage for the sake of network security.

-Validators are selected to act as proposers in a round-robin manner and the order is shuffled at every epoch.
+Validators are selected to act as proposers in a round-robin manner and the order is _shuffled_ at every epoch.

 ### Randao system
 WBFT uses a randao system to select validators and to order them based on their staking amount and diligence.
 The randao system is designed to be secure against manipulation by validators, ensuring that the selection process is fair and transparent.
 WBFT blocks include a `RandaoReveal` fields in the extra data and use a legacy field `MixDigest` of the header as the randao mix, which is used to generate a random value for validator selection and shuffled ordering.
 - `MixDigest`: a xor value of the previous block header's `MixDigest` and the current block's `RandaoReveal`
 - `RandaoReveal`: is a ECDSA signature of the proposer on some data(chainId, hard fork version, block height) using big-endian encoding.

+(Note: The randao system is implemented in v4.0, but selection of validators using randao system will be added in v4.5.)

 ### Reward System and Diligence Metrics
 WBFT rewards consist of two types: